sgaragagghu/QtXdagWallet/README.md

 		https://docs.microsoft.com/zh-cn/windows-hardware/drivers/debugger/debugger-download-tools

 		Notice:
-		When you install the win debuger,you must choose the option "Debugging Tools for windows"£¬if your are a starter of Windows SDK£¬all options are suggested to choose¡£
+		When you install the win debuger,you must choose the option "Debugging Tools for windows"Â£Â¬if your are a starter of Windows SDKÂ£Â¬all options are suggested to chooseÂ¡Â£

 	- Qt5.7.1: